 My guest today is Maura Passanisi, she’s a Certified Specialist of Wine and a WSET Advanced sommelier.
 She has worked in just about every aspect of the industry, from service to production, and she is the co-founder of the Della Donna Women Winemaker Festival, happening this Sunday, July 21st in Oakland, Calif.
 Click the link here for tickets and more info.
 Maura has had a ton of experience handling many of the toughest parts of the wine business and had some great advice about navigating those challenges day to day.

-Check out our conversation in the player below or wherever podcasts are found.
-Make sure to hit subscribe and share us with your friends in the industry.
-We have new conversations every week about some of the most challenging situations behind the bar.
-Cheers!
+Check out our conversation in the above player or wherever podcasts are found.
+Visit our home page for much, much more and don’t forget to hit subscribe and share us with your friends in the industry.
+We have new conversations every week, I’ll see you next time.

 Usually our interactions with guests at our bars are fun and positive.
 After all, our job is to provide people with alcohol in a jovial environment, what could be better?
 But sometimes things don’t go as planned.
 Guests can be socially awkward, weird or just downright rude and we still have to provide them with good service.
 That can be challenging at best.